CVHub520/X-AnyLabeling/docs/en/image_classifier.md

 <img src="../../assets/resources/image_classifier/assistance.png" width="100%" />

-The software includes a built-in standard prompt template that you can use directly or customize according to your specific requirements.
+The software includes a built-in standard prompt template that automatically adjusts based on the current mode (MultiClass or MultiLabel).
+You can use it directly or customize according to your specific requirements.

+**MultiClass Mode Example:**

 ```prompt
 @image